-Lead is a neurotoxin, it affects the human brain and cognitive development, as well as the reproductive system.
-Specifically, it affects reading and reasoning abilities in children, and is also linked to hearing loss, speech delay, balance difficulties and violent tendencies.1 Children are uniquely susceptible to lead exposure over time, and neural damage which might occur during the period from 1 to 3 years of age is not likely to be reversible.
+Lead: Lead is a neurotoxin.
+It affects the human brain and cognitive development, as well as the reproductive system.
+Specifically, it affects reading and reasoning abilities in children and is also linked to hearing loss, speech delay, balance difficulties, and violent tendencies1.
+Children are uniquely susceptible to lead exposure over time.
+Neural damage - which might occur from 1 to 3 years of age - is not likely to be reversible.
 It's also important to be aware that lead available from tested products would not be the only source of exposure in a child's environment.
 Lead is a uniquely cumulative poison: the daily intake of lead is not as important a determinant of harm as is the duration of exposure and the total lead ingested over time.

 - Lead acetate: dyeing of textiles

 - Lead chloride: preparation of lead salts

 - Lead molybdate: pigments used in dyestuffs